zoujiaqing/SQLd/README.md

     {
         super(data);

-        // Only fields specified here will be updated on save fields = ["id", "value", "author"];
+        // Only fields specified here will be updated on save.
+        // 'id' fields is added automaticly.
+        // Must be set after parent constructor __fields = ["value", "author"];
     }
 }
 ```